forestryio/website/hugo/content/resources/blog/is-less-viewable-mobile-ad-inventory-actually-more-valuable-for-brand-marketers-.md

 +++
-author = "Jane Kim, Head of A/B Testing & Optimization" blurb = "Contrary to popular belief, viewability rates in mobile advertising might not be the end-all, be-all metric for advertisers and agencies.&nbsp;" category = "perspectives" cover = "/_images/on-engagement.jpg" date = "2016-09-19T06:41:46-04:00"
+author = "Jane Kim, Head of A/B Testing & Optimization" blurb = "Contrary to popular belief, viewability rates in mobile advertising might not be the end-all, be-all metric for advertisers and agencies." category = "perspectives" cover = "/_images/on-engagement.jpg" date = "2016-09-19T06:41:46-04:00"